 Now imagine that in a deep fried ball.
-The hush puppies was an amazing starter to highlight the Carolina Gold Rice.
+The hush puppies were an amazing starter to highlight the Carolina Gold Rice.
 After that crunchy hush puppy exterior is the gummy bite of flavourful Carolina Gold Rice, which goes so well with the charred garlic and chive onion dip.

 10. Prohibition Creamery